 \subsection{Limitations and Evolution}

 With increasing computational power and memory, program dimensions are also increasing in proportion.
-Therefore, identifying detailed program behavioral patterns in a limited time with existing deep-learning approaches is becoming difficult. \\ There are three key areas that limit the process are, \begin{itemize} \item CFG Extraction \item Robust CFG Encoding \item Pattern Identification \& Explainability \end{itemize}
+Therefore, identifying detailed program behavioral patterns in a limited time with existing deep-learning approaches is becoming difficult. \\ The three key areas that limit the process are: \begin{itemize} \item CFG Extraction \item Robust CFG Encoding \item Pattern Identification \& Explainability \end{itemize}

 For a device with average computation capabilities like IoT and Android, CFG extraction becomes a heavy load.
-In a lot of cases, malware is able to execute malicious activities before being detected by process-heavy models.
+In many cases, malware can execute malicious activities before being detected by process-heavy models.
 Therefore, for IoT or Android domains, an efficient CFG extractor development will drastically reduce identification time.

 Secondly, CFG encoding is the main area that enables a model to learn program patterns.
 The absence of a robust encoding mechanism is the leading cause behind the evasion of unseen malware family derivatives.
-Therefore, automated feature analysis is required to make a robust encoding standard to allow the model to comprehend unseen patterns from large datasets.
+Therefore, automated feature analysis is required to make a robust encoding standard, allowing the model to comprehend unseen patterns from large datasets.